background-image

 Once you imported your zip or HTML into Calibre via Drag and Drop, we can get started on Conversion.

-Step 1: Meta Data
+Step 1: Metadata

 You'll want to edit your meta data before starting conversion, so they're already stored.